 Carefully pack sample container into an ice chest or refrigerator to prevent breakage and maintain temperature during shipment; frozen ice packs or ice is placed into the shipping container to keep sample close to 4° C (39° F) until arriving at the laboratory (do not freeze samples).

-Complete a Chain of Custody form is with each set of samples.
+Complete a Chain of Custody form with each set of samples.
 The Chain of Custody form shall include the discharger’s name, address, and phone number, identification of each sample container and sample collection point, person collecting the samples, the date and time each sample container was filled, the analysis that is required for each sample container, and both the signatures of the persons relinquishing and receiving the sample containers.

-2. Personnel shall be designated and trained for the collection, maintenance, and shipment of samples in accordance with the above sample protocols and laboratory-specific practices.
+III.E.2.
+Personnel for Linear project dischargers shall be designated and trained for the collection, maintenance, and shipment of samples in accordance with the above sample protocols and laboratory-specific practices.

-3. LUP dischargers shall perform all sampling and preservation protocols in accordance with the 40 Code of Federal Regulations Part 136 and the current edition of "Standard Methods for the Examination of Water and Wastewater" (American Public Health Association).
+III.E.3.
+Linear project dischargers shall perform all sampling and preservation protocols in accordance with the 40 Code of Federal Regulations § 136 and the current edition of "Standard Methods for the Examination of Water and Wastewater" (American Public Health Association).

-4. LUP dischargers may refer to Surface Water Ambient Monitoring Program’s (SWAMP) Quality Assurance Program Plan (QAPrP) more information on sampling collection and analysis.
+III.E.4.
+Linear project dischargers may refer to Surface Water Ambient Monitoring Program’s (SWAMP) Quality Assurance Program Plan (QAPrP) for more information on sampling collection and analysis.

-F. Analytical Methods Requirements
+III.F.
+Analytical Methods Requirements

-1. LUP dischargers shall refer to Table 4 for applicable test methods, detection limits, and reporting units.
+III.F.1.
+Linear project dischargers shall refer to Table 4 for applicable test methods, detection limits, and reporting units.

-Table 4 - Test Methods, Detection Limits, and Reporting Units
+Table 4 - Test Methods, Method Detection Limits, and Reporting Units